rcif-informatics/cnda-relay/README.md

-# ccf-relay
+# cnda-relay
-For prototyping the setup of CCF Relay Systems on NUCs
+For prototyping the setup of CNDA Relay Systems on NUCs

 ## Playbooks